AndrewRoddy/MyLlama/README.md

 # MyLlama

 A lightweight C++ command-line interface for [llama.cpp](https://github.com/ggml-org/llama.cpp) for running local Llama models.
-Enter a prompt, get a response — no server, no Python, no dependencies beyond a C++ compiler.
+Enter a prompt to get a response with no server, no Python, and no dependencies beyond a C++ compiler.

 ## Features